ikucan/pykafarr/README.md

 ---
 #### Getting and installing:
-There are quite a few dependencies and are listed individually below.
+There are quite a few dependencies as listed below.
 The installation has so far only been tested with Python 3.7 on Ubuntu 18.10.

 ##### Option 1: Docker (trivial)
 Extend the ```ikucan/pykafarr_test_install:1.0.0``` container.
 Pykafarr is installed in the conda _base_ environment which is fully set up with all the dependencies.